 All you need to know about course dates and times

 Geography, A Level

-You will also develop your fieldwork skills with a choice of either an investigation into coastal management or regeneration.
+You will also develop your fieldwork skills - with a choice of investigating coastal management or regeneration.
 Increasingly, it is becoming vital to understand these issues and how they could influence the future of our planet.
 Geography is also a subject that provides you with many skills that employers now require.

 How will I be assessed?

-You could apply for a variety of courses at university, such as geography with a human or physical focus, or even geology.
+You could apply for a variety of courses at university, such as geography, with a human or physical focus, or geology.

 Occupations related to Geography, A Level

 Social and humanities scientists study and analyse human behaviour and the origin, structure and characteristics of language; undertake research in areas such as sociology, economics, politics, archaeology, history, philosophy, literature, the arts; organise the collection of qualitative and quantitative information, and perform subsequent analyses.

 Employment in region: 307 positions

 Kirsty Cornish, Travel and Tourism